 IRCC has the overall responsibility for immigration and refugee matters in Canada.
-It is responsible for selecting and facilitating the arrival of immigrants, issuing visitor visas, and granting citizenship.
-It is also IRCC that determines the eligibility of refugee protection claims made within Canada and refers eligible claims to the IRB for a decision.
+It oversees the arrival of immigrants, issues visitor visas, work and study permits, and grants citizenship.
+IRCC decides who can make a refugee protection claim within Canada and sends claims to the IRB for a decision.

 - Interim Federal Health Program (IFHP)

-In Canada, the is a program that provides limited, temporary coverage of health-care benefits to people who are not eligible for provincial or territorial health insurance.
+The program that gives some temporary health-care benefits to people who do not qualify for provincial or territorial health insurance, including refugee claimants.

 - Internal Flight Alternative (IFA)

-A legal issue, involved in the refugee claim process.
+A legal issue in the refugee claim process.
 An IFA is a city or region you could safely move to in your home country.
-In your refugee claim process, you must show it is not safe for you to live in another part of your country that you are fleeing.
+In your refugee claim process, you must show it is not safe for you to live in any part of the country you left.

 - Law Students’ Legal Advice Program (LSLAP)

-A non-profit run by law students at the Peter A. Allard School of Law at the University of British Columbia.
-They provide free legal advice and representation to clients in the Lower Mainland who would otherwise be unable to afford legal assistance.
+A non-profit program run by law students at the University of British Columbia.
+They provide free legal advice and representation to clients in the Greater Vancouver Area who are unable to afford legal help.

 - Legal Aid Alberta (LAA)

-A publicly funded, non-profit organization, that provides affordable legal services.
+A publicly funded, non-profit organization that provides affordable legal services to people in Alberta.

 - Legal Aid British Columbia (LABC)

-A non-profit organization created to provide legal information, advice, and representation services to people in British Columbia.
+A non-profit organization that provides legal information, advice, and representation services to people in British Columbia.